rhashimoto/poolqueue/README.md

 settles dependent `Promise`s with the result (value or exception).
 A dependent `Promise` newly attached to an already settled `Promise` will be settled immediately.

-Unlike Javascript, a PoolQueue `Promise` callback must return a value.
-This requirement helps to avoid a common programming mistake that is hard to debug.
-If a callback does not compute a meaningful result then a dummy value, e.g. `nullptr`, can be returned.

 Example: